-Begin with a table t1
+Begin with a table t1 created as shown here:

 CREATE TABLE t1 (a INTEGER, b CHAR(10));

-To rename the table from t1
+To rename the table from t1 to

 ALTER TABLE t1 RENAME t2;

-To change column a
+To change column a from

-to TINYINT NOT
+INTEGER to TINYINT NOT

-(leaving the name the same), and to change column
+NULL (leaving the name the same), and to change column

-from CHAR(10)
+b from CHAR(10) to

-as well as renaming it from
+CHAR(20) as well as renaming it from

-b
+b to c:

 ALTER TABLE t2 MODIFY a TINYINT NOT NULL, CHANGE b c CHAR(20);

-To add a new TIMESTAMP
+To add a new TIMESTAMP column

-named d
+named d:

 ALTER TABLE t2 ADD d TIMESTAMP;

-To add an index on column d
+To add an index on column d and a

-index on column a
+UNIQUE index on column a:

 ALTER TABLE t2 ADD INDEX (d), ADD UNIQUE (a);

-To remove column c
+To remove column c:

 ALTER TABLE t2 DROP COLUMN c;

-To add a new AUTO_INCREMENT
+To add a new AUTO_INCREMENT integer column

-named c
+named c:

 ALTER TABLE t2 ADD c INT UNSIGNED NOT NULL AUTO_INCREMENT,